YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    GDE>

 Notice how the database file is defined using the environment variables $gtmdir and $gtmver.
-This means that, as long as the environment variables are defined, one global directory can point to a database file wherever it happens to be on the system.
+This means that, as long as the environment variables are defined, one global directory can point to a database file wherever it happens to be in the system.
 This can allow two processes to share a global directory, but to have different database files.

 .. note::
    The parameters in the global directory are used only by mupip create to create a new database file.
 At other times, the global directory is used only to map global variable names to database files.
 So, if you change the global directory, existing database files are not changed.
 If you change a parameter in a database file, unless you also change the global directory used to create the database file, the next time you create that file, it will use old parameters in the global directory.